 8. Again, SWOT is a tool, not an objective.
 As a tool, it could be used in different ways.
 Something has been so brilliantly shown in a “scene with monkeys” in Kubrick’s predictive movie Odyssea 2001.

-At Omnibus SWOT’s are regular dishes on our table.
-In fact, we feel SWOT’s are our specialty.
+At Omnibus SWOTs are regular dishes on the table.
+We feel SWOT’s are our specialty.
 A whole lot of analysis & strategical thinking with a crispy crust of imagination.
 Delicious stuff, believe us.
 We’d be glad to cook one with you and then turn it into a firm actionable strategy in one of our online sessions or workshops.